SuYe99/VSA_COLD/README.md

 [3] The order of model parameters now (such as magnitudes, rmse) follows the order 'all_model, [0,20], [20,40], [40, 60]', not '[0,20], [20,40], [40, 60], all_model' in the matlab

-## 4. Efficiency (what if it is too slow)
+## 4. Efficiency (what if it is too slow?)

 The original VSA_COLD is 50-100 slower than the COLD algorithm.
-There two parameters in [defines.h](defines.h) you may consider to change for an efficiency improvement:
+There two parameters in [defines.h](defines.h) you may consider to adjust for an efficiency improvement:

 **UPDATE_FREQ**:  the model update interval.
 The default is 1.
-You may consider to change it to 3 with 3 times efficiency boost (see the below testing results)
+You may consider to change it to 3, which could reach 3 times efficiency boost without hurting accuracy (see the below testing results)

 **ROBUST_FIT_TIMES**: the iteration times of fitting for the robust fitting algorithm.
 The default is 50.
 I haven't tested it yet but it seems that it could be decreased at no cost of accuracy.